dhrubojoutidas/pro1/README.md

 ---

 ## 🎓 About This Repository

-This repository is a **portfolio of academic projects and practical assignments** completed during my **Diploma of IT (Curtin College)** and **Bachelor of Technology in Computer Systems & Networking (Curtin University)**.
+This repository showcases my technical and academic work completed during my Diploma of IT (Curtin College) and Bachelor of Technology in Computer Systems & Networking (Curtin University).
+It includes hands‑on projects in networking, systems administration, databases, programming, embedded systems, IoT development, and professional engineering practice.

-It showcases hands-on experience across **networking, systems administration, databases, programming, embedded systems, and professional practice**, developed through real coursework and projects
+The purpose of this portfolio is to demonstrate practical problem‑solving, system design, and implementation skills developed through coursework, laboratory activities, and project‑based learning.

 ---

 ## 🚀 Highlighted Projects